dataScientistMS/custom-FlashAttention-triton/README.md

 # Custom Flash Attention with OpenAI Triton

 This repository contains a high-performance implementation of the Flash Attention mechanism using OpenAI Triton.
+You can access the collab notebook here : https://colab.research.google.com/drive/1N2HfsMf-uU1eFYdUKUCuuGnlhEXlvO9y?usp=sharing

 The project demonstrates how to implement fused GPU kernels in Python that significantly outperform standard PyTorch operations and rival optimized CUDA implementations (cuDNN/FlashAttention).